Seyi-Keye/OOP/README.md

   def calling(number)
     p "I am calling #{number}"
   end

+  def calling(mine, yours)
+    p "#{mine} is dailing #{yours}" end

 end

-class Tecno < Phone
-  def calling(mine, yours)
-    p "#{mine} is dailing #{yours}" end end

-seyi = Nokia.new                      //=> #<Nokia:0x0055e7ef5fb478>
+seyi = Nokia.new
-seyi.calling('123457')                //=> "I am calling 123457"
-trail = Tecno.new                     //=> #<Tecno:0x0055ce63ea2e78>
+seyi.calling('123457')                //=> wrong number of arguments (given 1, expected 2)
-trail.calling('00111', '41900')       //=> "00111 is dailing 41900"
+puts seyi.calling('00111', '41900')   //=> "00111 is dailing 41900"
 ```
-The example above explains overloading, the `calling` method was inherited by the two sibling classes `Nokia and Tecno` from `Phone`. they each overloaded the initial method by passing in more number of arguments to `calling` than the original in the super class thereby each recreating a new output to suite each instance.
+Unfortunately, Ruby does not support overloading.
+The example above explains overloading why.
+The `calling` method was overloaded by passing in more number of arguments to `calling` than the original initial.